Dreams Unlimited Travel

 WHAT PAPERWORK WILL I RECEIVE CONCERNING MY CRUISE AND WHEN?

-The Cruise Packet is delivered via UPS.
+The Cruise Packet follows.
+It can arrive anywhere from 30 to 45 days prior to your departure date.
+Dreams Unlimited Travel has the packet delivered directly to you from Disney Cruise Line.
+The Cruise Packet is delivered via United States Postal Service (US) and UPS (Outside of the US).
 No one needs to sign for it.
-It can be delivered to whatever address you choose, but it cannot be delivered to a PO box.
+It can be delivered to whatever address you choose, but it cannot be delivered to a PO Box (outside of the US).
 Please note that if you choose an alternate address other than your home, DCL still needs to have your home address in their records.

-The forms in the Cruise Packet include your itinerary, the ship’s policies, gratuity guidelines, luggage tags which are to be affixed to your checked bags when you arrive at the Port unless you’re using Disney transfers (see above), a form which is to be filled out and notarized if you have a minor under age 18 who is traveling without their parent/legal guardian, and the form which is to be filled out with your credit card information while onboard.
+The forms in the Cruise Packet can include your itinerary, the ship’s policies, gratuity guidelines, luggage tags which are to be affixed to your checked bags when you arrive at the Port unless you’re using Disney transfers (see above), a form which is to be filled out and notarized if you have a minor under age 18 who is traveling without their parent/legal guardian, and the form which is to be filled out with your credit card information while onboard.
 You’ll also be provided with any Immigration forms that are required for your particular sailing.

 HOW DO I PRE-ORDER SHIPBOARD CREDITS?